-Find your Medicaid State office
+To find your State Medicaid State Agency

 How do you purchase equipment on Medicaid and state funded programs ?

-For anything to qualify for Medicaid and state programs you generally still have to –
+For anything to qualify for Medicaid and state programs, you generally still have to –

 - get your doctor, or therapist, to write a medical justification letter, making it clear the equipment is medically necessary